Doing recycling wrong can endanger the whole process. Including the people who work in it.

 The paper you shred is most likely highly valuable office paper, but the sorting equipment at the MRF can’t separate it into the correct stream.
 So either recycling it loose or not recycling it at all means it winds up in the landfill (unless you compost it).
 Doing recycling wrong by landfilling such valuable paper deprives the MRF the income it could get from selling it.

-So put shredded paper in a plastic bag and put some kind of identifying tag or mark on it.
+So put shredded paper in a clear plastic bag and put some kind of identifying tag or mark on it.

 That’s right.
 A plastic bag.
 It’s the only time plastic bags should ever see the inside of a MRF.
 The presort crew will remove the bags and transport them to the end of the office paper stream for baling.

-And I notice that pizzas here always come on top of a corrugated insert in the box.
+And I notice that pizzas here come on top of a corrugated insert in the box.
 We discard the greasy insert, and the box itself is clean.

 Almost everywhere else, pizza boxes head the list of recycling no-nos.